aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldddeauto/insert_as_bitmap/_index.md

 ﻿---
+title: FieldDdeAuto.insert_as_bitmap property
+linktitle: insert_as_bitmap property
-title: insert_as_bitmap property
+articleTitle: insert_as_bitmap property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether to insert the linked object as a bitmap."
+description: "FieldDdeAuto.insert_as_bitmap property.
+Gets or sets whether to insert the linked object as a bitmap."
 type: docs
 weight: 20
 url: /python-net/aspose.words.fields/fieldddeauto/insert_as_bitmap/